Alexandra Luke

-Alexandra Luke (14 May 1901 - 1 June 1967), born Margaret Alexandra Luke in Montreal, Quebec, was a Canadian abstract artist who belonged to the Painters Eleven.
+Alexandra Luke (14 May 1901 - 1 June 1967), was a Canadian abstract artist who belonged to the Painters Eleven.

 Early life

-Luke was born in Montreal, one of a pair of twins, to parents Jesse Herbert Ritson Luke and Emma Russell Long.
-After she had finished high school in 1914, the family settled in Oshawa, Ontario.
-Soon after, both Alexandra and her twin sister Isobel began nurse's training at Columbia Hospital for Women in Washington, D.C.
+Luke was born "Margaret Alexandra Luke" in Montreal, Quebec.
+She was one of a pair of twins, born to parents Jesse Herbert Ritson Luke and Emma Russell Long.
+Shortly after, the family returned to their roots in Oshawa, Ontario.
+After finishing high school in 1914, both Margaret and her twin sister Isobel began nurse's training at Columbia Hospital for Women in Washington, D.C.

 After her graduation, Luke returned to Oshawa and married Marcus Everett Smith.
 Their marriage was short lived, as Smith died suddenly four months into their marriage, but Luke gave birth to his son, Richard, in 1926.
 Soon after, she was courted by Clarence Ewart McLaughlin, son of George W. McLaughlin and grandson of Robert McLaughlin, the founder of the McLaughlin Carriage Company.
-The couple married in 1928 and had their first child, Mary, in 1930.
+The couple married in 1928 and had their child, Mary, in 1930.